MichaelCromer/note/README.md

 ## TODO

+- [ ] Move data to initial, make options apply filters directly, so that multiple instances can be applied.
+E.g. `note -m "string1" -m "string2"` will work exactly like `note -m "string1|string2"`
+- [ ] Improve/cleanup code base, try to encapsulate behaviour in functions, add comments etc.
-- [ ] Add flag to dump filtered notes to file
+- [ ] Add option to use current git repo without typing in manually, and another for repo + branch
+- [ ] Keep -x[char] syntax for negation generally.
+Find single chars for "repo" and "branch".
 - [ ] ???
 Enable editing of notes in place
-- [ ] Consider removing the -x[char] syntax for negation, since this is achievable with regexp anyway...but is it better to have the shorthand available?
-- [ ] Consider improving the flag names (-gr and -gb get annoyingly long with x)
 - [ ] Consider changing the storage values of null git branch and repo.
 Use case?
 - [X] Make note text robust to special characters
 - [X] Add flag to remove notes from the database once they've been filtered
+- [X] Add flag to dump filtered notes to file (DEPRECATED: user should redirect sdtout to desired file; don't reinvent the wheel)
+- [X] Consider removing the -x[char] syntax for negation, since this is achievable with regexp anyway...but is it better to have the shorthand available?
+(UPDATED Sun 05 Nov 2023 10:35:04 AEDT)
+- [X] Consider improving the flag names (-gr and -gb get annoyingly long with x) (UPDATED Sun 05 Nov 2023 10:35:04 AEDT)